INNOVATION AND BUSINESS MODELS

 - Learning skills.
 Students will be able to learn how to learn, since innovation is by definition a topic that continuosly changes and evolves over time

 The course consists of in class activities as well as of home assignments.
-The core activity is the lecture held in class by the Instructor in an interactive mode to facilitate the learning process of student.
+The core activity is the lecture held in class by the Instructor and via TEAMS Microsoft in an interactive and hybrid mode to facilitate the learning process of student.
 Videos from the web will be presented in class to stimulate discussion, and short cases or readings can be submitted to students to facilitate a more practical view of the discipline.
 Due to the nature of the course, the mentioned in class activities and home assignments are important as well to monitor the learning process of students in preparation to the final exam

 Detailed Course Content